Rubus queenslandicus: Taxonomy

+Prior to 1997, collections of this plant were identified as either R. rosifolius, R. fraxinifolius or R. muelleri/R. probus.

 This species was first formally described by the Queensland botanist Anthony Bean based on a specimen collected by another Queensland botanist, Paul Irwin Forster, in the Mount Lewis National Park.
 Bean's paper, titled "A revision of Rubus subg.
 Idaeobatus (Focke) Focke (Rosaceae) in Australia", was published in 1997 in the journal Austrobaileya.

 Etymology

 The genus name Rubus is from the Latin word rubus meaning "blackberry" or "bramble".
 The species epithet queenslandicus refers to the Australian state to which this species is endemic.

 Distribution and habitat

 This species is restricted to highland areas of northeastern Queensland, from the Windsor Tablelands (adjacent to the Daintree National Park), south to Mount Fox (a little north of Townsville).
 However, most collections of the plant have been on the Atherton Tableland.
 It usually grows in disturbed areas of rainforest or on the forest's margins, at altitudes from about 680 m up to 1200 m.